jjbergman/iliaslatina/IL-translation.md

 22  He also offered gifts.

-22  The Myrmidons are overcome by his tears and they think that Chryseis should be returned to her father.
+22  The Myrmidons were overcome by his tears and they thought that Chryseis should be returned to her father.

-24  But Atrides disagrees and forces Chryses to depart from his camp, rejecting his pietas: a fierce love clung in Atrides heart of hearts.
+24  But Atrides disagreed and forced Chryses to depart from his camp, rejecting his *pietas*: a fierce love clung in Atrides heart of hearts.
 His ruinous lust denied Chryses' prayers.

+27 The priest